Daniel Coleman, Ph.D.

 Masculine Migrations: Reading the Postcolonial Male in New Canadian Narratives.
 University of Toronto Press, 1998.

+Daniel Coleman.
 “Beyond the Book: Reading as Public Intellectual Activity.”
 The Public Intellectual and the Culture of Hope.
-Eds.
+Ed.
 Joel Faflak and Jason Haslam.
-UTPress, 2013.
-205-225.
+Toronto: U Toronto P, 2012.
+205 -225.